lucianpls/mod_ahtse_lua/README.md

 Apache httpd content generator using Lua

 A module using a Lua script file to respond to a get request.
-Similar to the CGI mechanism, but customized for AHTSE use.
+Similar to the CGI mechanism, somewhat customized for AHTSE use.

-The lua script file should provide a handler function that takes one argument, equivalent to the **QUERY_STRING**, and returns three values:
+The lua script file should provide a handler function that takes three arguments and returns three values

+### Inputs
+* URL parameters as a single string, or nil if there are no parameters
+* An input header table
+* A notes table.
+The *HTTPS* key is set if the apache environment is also set

+### Outputs
 * Content as string
 * A table of output headers, with string keys and strings or number values
 * The http return code as number